Last Updated: November 19, 2019 11:32AM

-English idioms, in particular, tend to cause confusion.
-This may initially seem a minor annoyance, but it can cause real problems when attempting to make content relevant to other cultures through localization.
+English idioms and phrases, in particular, tend to cause confusion.
+This may initially seem a minor annoyance, but these idiomatic expressions can cause real problems when attempting to make content relevant to other cultures through localization.

-Today, the term often describes one who stumbles upon an impressive invention or pleasant discovery by chance.
+Today, the word often describes one who stumbles upon an impressive invention or pleasant discovery by chance.
 Unfortunately, the concept can be difficult to convey in other languages.
-In French, for instance, its closest translation is “heureux hasard.”
+In French, for instance, its closest translation is ” heureux hasard .”
 While the French term references good luck, its literal translation (“happy accident”) doesn’t quite capture the full extent of surprise and joy associated with the word serendipity.

 2. About to Go Down

 Literally, the phrase “go down” just means to descend.
 However, the construction “it’s about to go down” has another meaning entirely, and one without a precise analogue in other languages.

 Conveying the meaning of this slang phrase is tricky; it means that something important is about to happen, but that alone doesn’t capture the urgency and importance that this phrase connotes.
 At one point, this term generally conveyed criminal intent, but today, it can refer to any noteworthy event, such as a business deal, a party, or an argument.

 Sometimes, translation errors occur not only between languages, but also between regional dialects.
 In American English, the phrase “to table” means to set aside until later.
 In the United Kingdom, however, this term indicates the intention to actively consider an item or idea.

 That’s two very different meanings for two different audiences that technically speak the same language.